CodeBeast357/downdrag/README.md

   - pattern: except for layer process
   - formula: for calculate and layer processes
   - case: pattern of current datetime for schedule process (optional)
+  - threshold: time of day which usually splits whole days (optional)
 - source: different field to harvest

 ### profiles